Hamline University School of Business

-The Hamline School of Business offers graduate degree programs in business administration (MBA), nonprofit management, and public administration, a doctorate in public administration, and undergraduate programs in business administration and economics.
+The Hamline School of Business is the business school of Hamline University, a private liberal arts college in Saint Paul, Minnesota.
+The school offers programs in business administration (MBA), nonprofit management, and public administration, a doctorate in public administration, and undergraduate programs in business administration and economics.
 In addition, the school offers certificates in public administration and dual and joint degrees.
-Classes are held on Hamline's Saint Paul, MN campus as well as its campus in Saint Louis Park (near Minneapolis).
+Classes are held on Hamline's Saint Paul campus as well as its Saint Louis Park campus near Minneapolis.